getbraincloud/braincloud-actionscript/README.md

 ![versions](/Screenshots/bc-minVersions.png?raw=true)

 ## How do I authenticate a user with brainCloud?
-The simplest form of authenticating with brainCloud Wrapper is an Anonymous Authentication.
+The simplest form of authenticating with brainCloud is an Anonymous Authentication.
 ```as3
 _bc.authenticationService.anonymousId = bc.authenticationService.generateAnonymousId();
 _bc.authenticationService.authenticateAnonymous(_forceCreate, SuccessCallback, ErrorCallback, null);